simomarsili/ndd/README.rst

 * **ndd.coinformation**
 * **ndd.jensen_shannon_divergence**

-See the function docstrings for details.
+See the functions' docstrings for details.

 Where to get it
 ===============